Catering

 With more than 15 years of catering expertise, Atria’s Specialty Catering at the National Aviary is committed to helping you create the perfect event.
 Atria’s Catering and Banquet team will assist you in creating the perfect menu, setting proper timelines, and working with your vendors and your vision to create a seamless and impressive event.

-Atria’s Specialty Catering will work closely with you to create a customized menu that fits your needs and preferences, incuding allergy-friendly options, such as vegan, vegetarian, dairy-free, and gluten-free selections, to ensure all guests are accommodated.
+Atria’s Specialty Catering will work closely with you to create a customized menu that fits your needs and preferences, including allergy-friendly options, such as vegan, vegetarian, dairy-free, and gluten-free selections, to ensure all guests are accommodated.

 Choose from a selection of hand-crafted menu items: